javan/whenever/README.md

   runner "Task.do_something_great"
 end

+# specify the environment to run the cron.
+The following
+# will be written to the production, but not staging or any
+# other environment
+every 1.day, :app_env => :production do
+  runner "Foo.bar"
+end

 every '0 0 27-31 * *' do
   command "echo 'you can use raw cron syntax too'" end